Howling VI: The Freaks: Plot

 Suspicious of Harker, Fuller stumbles across Anna's body at the circus and attempts to arrest Harker, only for Harker to reveal that he is a vampire and kill the sheriff.
 The next morning, the townsfolk find Fuller's mutilated corpse and blame Ian.
 Ian tricks Bellamey and escapes so he can run away with Elizabeth, who believes his innocence.
 That night, Harker kills the mayor, Pruitt, and Ian reveals to Elizabeth that it was actually Harker who killed his family when he was a young boy and placed the werewolf curse on him.
 Ian returns to the circus to fight Harker once and for all, only to be ambushed by Harker and a lynch mob, all armed with guns.
 Harker orders them to shoot Ian but they refuse, as he is just a man.
 Angered at this, Harker becomes a vampire and, realizing their weapons have no effect, the townsfolk flee, leaving Harker to chase Ian.

 Elizabeth arrives at the circus and is attacked by Toones, and Elizabeth shoots him dead.
 Carl/Carlotta witnesses this and attacks Elizabeth, but Carl/Carlotta is shot and killed by an arrow fired by Dewey.
-Ian finds finds Bellamey's corpse, as Harker presumably killed him for letting Ian escape.
+Ian finds Bellamey's corpse, as Harker presumably killed him for letting Ian escape.
 Ian and Harker fight, but Harker easily overpowers Ian.
 Winston, knowing Ian can only win if he is transformed, grabs Harker's talisman and says the spell.
 Ian transforms, and Harker attacks Winston by biting him in the neck.
 Ian rushes to assist Winston and Harker tricks him into biting Winston in the neck as well.
 Enraged, Ian stabs Harker in the heart with a tent stake.
 Ian then tears the side of the tent open and lets the morning sunlight flood in, turning Harker to dust.
 Ian returns to his human form and walks out of the circus towards the countryside with the badly injured Winston, leaving Elizabeth and her father behind.